 Sadhana Forest is based on the principles of gift economy.
 We are not a business and do not generate income.
 All of our work is supported through gifts (donations).
-Our team is comprised of long-term volunteers, including the founders and project directors.
-None of our volunteers earn a salary and all work voluntarily.
+Our team is comprised of long-term participants, including the founders and project directors.

 Gift economy is a form of exchange, outside of traditional economic markets, where goods and services are given freely without monetary exchange or expectations of a return or reward.
 Gift economy differs from an exchange or barter economy because there are no expectations of reciprocity or quid pro quo.
 Goods and services are given freely out of the willingness of the donor without the promise of a reward or return.
 Transactions within a gift economy are altruistic in nature; seek to see the value of goods and services beyond the market value or price, while trying to address the needs of others.